 Annual incentive compensation payments for participating Named Executives are made pursuant to The Howard Hughes Corporation Amended and Restated 2010 Incentive Plan (the "Incentive Plan") and are contingent upon the achievement of pre-established performance goals relating to an objective minimum performance measure applicable to all eligible Named Executives and the results of a subjective evaluation of the individual performance of each eligible Named Executive.
 The compensation committee establishes annually a cash bonus pool for participating Named Executives.
-The compensation committee's pre-approved payment formula generally determines the size of the bonus for each Named Executive participant as a percentage of the cash bonus pool, subject to the discretion of the compensation committee.
-In the event that the Company does not achieve the pre-established objective minimum performance measure, then no annual incentive compensation will be paid to the eligible Named Executives.
-The individual performance goals for each eligible Named Executive are established by the compensation committee, upon consultation with Mr. Weinreb, and communicated to each eligible Named Executive in the first quarter of each fiscal year.
+The compensation committee's pre-approved payment formula generally determines the size of the bonus for each Named Executive participant as a percentage of the cash bonus pool, subject to the discretion of the eligible Named Executives.
+The individual performance goals for each eligible Named Executives are established by the compensation committee, upon consultation with Mr. Weinreb, and communicated to each eligible Named Executive in the first quarter of each fiscal year.
 For 2016, Messrs.
 Weinreb and Herlitz received payments from this cash bonus pool.
 Mr. Richardson forfeited his right to annual incentive compensation upon his resignation from the Company and Mr. O'Reilly was not eligible for annual incentive compensation for 2016 performance because he was not employed by the Company until October 2016.
 Messrs.
 Curry and Scherl received bonuses as described below.